reflex-dev/reflex-web/docs/getting-started/introduction.md

 ```
 ## An example: Make it count!

-Here, we go over a simple counter app that lets the user count up or down with mouse clicks.
+Here, we go over a simple counter app that lets the user count up or down.

 <!-- TODO use radix components, to allow more concise styling - e.g. all them props -->